Terms & Conditions

 What if the holiday is cancelled?

-In the unlikely event of a holiday having to be cancelled, or for some unforeseen reason curtailed, the Titus Trust undertakes to refund fees paid in proportion to time participated on the holiday.
+If a holiday has to be cancelled, or for some unforeseen reason curtailed, the Titus Trust undertakes to refund fees paid in proportion to time participated on the holiday.
+This is guaranteed as fees for new bookings paid after January 2021 are kept in the PTS account until the holiday is completed as explained below.
+Payments for bookings carried over from 2020 are guaranteed under our previous insurance policy.

 What about insurance?